C3NZ/CS22/challenges/ch1.md

 Graph(self)
 ```

-An undirected graph implementation
+Class for representing an undirected graph

 ### add_vertex
 ```python
 Graph.add_vertex(self, vert: vertex.Vertex)
 ```

-Add a vertex to the graph
+Function for adding a vertex to the graph

 Args:
 * vertex - The vertex object that we would like to be adding.